kazewong/JaxNRSur/README.md

 <!-- Add a notebook on google colab to show the benchmark. -->

+This is a benchmarking notebook hosted on Google Colab for people who want to try

 <a href="https://colab.research.google.com/drive/1A12tzSPdFBL_jzWYLfll4yB1H2iWRtoi?usp=sharing">
 <img alt="Static Badge" src="https://img.shields.io/badge/Colab-benchmark-orange?style=for-the-badge&logo=googlecolab">
 </a>

 ## Local data cache